Stocks See Support Ahead of Wednesday's FOMC Decision

 Interest Rates

-December 10-year T-notes (ZNZ5) are down -2 ticks.
-The 10-year T-note yield is up +1.1 bp at 3.991%.
+December 10-year T-notes (ZNZ5) are up +0.5 tick.
+The 10-year T-note yield is up +0.2 bp at 3.981%.
 T-note prices are trading on a cautious note ahead of Wednesday's FOMC decision.
-T-note prices are also being undercut by carry-over pressure from Monday's news of a US-Chinese trade agreement, which reduced safe-haven demand for Treasury securities.
-Also, T-note prices are being undercut by today's +0.3 bp rise in the 10-year breakeven inflation expectations rate to 2.290%.
+T-note prices are being undercut by carry-over pressure from Monday's news of a US-Chinese trade agreement, which reduced safe-haven demand for Treasury securities.
+Also, T-note prices are being undercut by today's stronger-than-expected Richmond Fed report and US consumer confidence report.

 T-note prices have underlying support from the ongoing US government shutdown, which could lead to additional job losses, reduced consumer spending, and a weakened US economy, potentially allowing the Fed to continue cutting interest rates.